 Today, the Canon logo, with its vivid red color, is familiar to people around the world.
 However, the logo underwent a number of changes before reaching its present form.

-Engraving using the image of Kwanon attached to
+Engraving using the image of Kwanon attached to the "Kwanon" prototype as a motif. |

 In 1933, when Precision Optical Instruments Laboratory was established, the name given to cameras manufactured on a trial basis at the time was Kwanon.
 This title reflected the benevolence of Kwanon, the Buddhist Goddess of Mercy, and embodied the Company's vision of creating the best cameras in the world.
 The logo included the word with an image of "Kwanon with 1,000 Arms" and flames.